-- 1. Board of Directors: The Board held five regularly-scheduled meetings and three additional meetings.
+- 1. Board of Directors: The Board held five regularly-scheduled meetings and two additional meetings.
 The frequency and length of meetings and the agenda items depended on the circumstances.
 Meetings were highly detailed and well attended.
 They were conducted in an atmosphere that encouraged participation and independence.
 The independent directors also held in camera sessions, without management present, at all regularly-scheduled meetings of the Board, Audit & Risk Committee and GOCOM.
 Additional in camera meetings may be requested through the Lead Director at any time. - In addition to regularly-scheduled Board and committee meetings, directors attended a comprehensive four day strategy session. - Lead Director: In 1995, ATCO was among the first public companies in Canada to introduce the concept of a lead director.
 Mr. Wilson is the current Lead Director for the Company and was appointed to this position on April 1, 2003.
 The Lead Director provides the Board with the leadership necessary to ensure independent oversight of management.
 The Lead Director is an independent director and must be a member of GOCOM. - 3.
 GOCOM: This committee oversees our corporate governance.
 It is comprised of some of our most senior and experienced directors.
 In addition to assessing individual and combined directors' performance, GOCOM oversees succession planning and evaluates senior executive officers' compensation and performance.
 GOCOM also reviews the size and composition of the Board and considers persons as director nominees for approval by the Board and election by the share owners. - 4.
 Audit & Risk Committee: The Audit & Risk Committee oversees accounting and financial reporting as well as risk management and control practices.
 The committee is chaired by an experienced independent director.
 Each committee member is an independent director and financially literate as defined in National Instrument 52-110 Audit Committees.
-More information on the financial literacy of Audit & Risk Committee members and the mandate of the Audit & Risk Committee can be found in ATCO's annual information form which is available on SEDAR at www.sedar.com. - The committee also reviews risks that could materially affect the Company's ability to achieve strategic and operating objectives.
+More information on the financial literacy of Audit & Risk Committee members and the mandate of the Audit & Risk Committee can be found in ATCO's annual information form which is available on SEDAR at www.sedar.com. - The committee also reviews risks that could materially affect the Company's ability to achieve strategic and operational objectives.
 The committee satisfies itself that management is addressing risks identified as significant to ATCO and that appropriate mitigation measures are implemented.
 The committee satisfies itself that each GBU has adequate systems to monitor and comply with applicable environmental legislation and conform to industry standards.
-The committee may seek advice from ATCO's officers who provide expertise and support for their specific areas of responsibility. - ATCO's Chief Executive Officer reports to the Audit & Risk Committee.
-The Managing Director or General Manager of each business unit chairs a Risk Management Committee that also reports to the Audit & Risk Committee.
-Risk Management Committee meetings are held at least twice yearly and are attended by senior officers and managers of the business unit and the assigned DAD. - 5.
+The committee receives information regarding risks and significant trends and reviews the summary of our safety and environmental performance.
+The committee may seek advice from ATCO's officers who provide expertise and support for their specific areas of responsibility.
+ATCO's Chief Executive Officer reports to the Audit & Risk Committee. - 5.
 DADs: Each GBU or business unit is assigned a DAD who is a director of either ATCO or Canadian Utilities.
 The purpose of the DAD is to provide oversight using the strengths and experience of directors from various industry sectors.
 The Audit & Risk Committee annually reviews the mandate of the DADs. - DADs perform both audit and risk functions.
 DADs meet quarterly with members of their respective GBU or business unit management, and annually with internal and external auditors.
-DADs review the financial statements and operating results, discuss risks with management, and report on both operating results and risks to the Audit & Risk Committee.
+DADs review the financial statements and operating results quarterly, review risks twice yearly, and report on both operating results and risks to the Audit & Risk Committee.